zapier/visual-builder/docs/_docs/auth.md

 Zapier lets users authenticate multiple accounts for any app.
 By default, every new app account added to Zapier is identified by the app's name, followed by a number (#2, #3, ...) for accounts connected after the first.

-The _Connection Label_ field in your app's authentication options let you customize this account connection for your integration to include a username, email address, name, or other identifiable information in the connection label.
+The _Connection Label_ field in your app's authentication options lets you customize the account connections for your integration to include a username, email address, name, or other identifiable information in the connection label.
 That helps users distinguish between their authenticated accounts.

 ![Zapier Authentication Connection Label](https://cdn.zapier.com/storage/photos/f2c3d557023ce2a65b41122da34c1fdd.png)